Earn the title of “Chef” in just 16 Weeks. Yes, really.

 Join your peers from the Certificate Pastry Program during weekly seminars designed to round out your education and complement the skills you develop in lab.
 Seminars include:

 Become adept in the foodservice safety standards set forth by the National Restaurant Association.
-Following the current ServSafe® coursebook, you will study food and restaurant safety, significant foodborne illnesses, and food safety management.
+You will study food and restaurant safety, significant foodborne illnesses, and food safety management.
 After three weeks of study, you will take the official examination, and upon passing, will receive a 5-year ServSafe® certification.

 Examine the business aspect of the food industry and acquire a working knowledge of purchasing, cost control, menu planning, recipe development, and marketing a food establishment.
 Consider legal aspects of opening and running a business and practice skills related to time, stress, and personnel management.
 During this multi-week seminar, you will apply these guidelines and design a food service concept to present to your instructor and classmates for review.